There’s a ton of betta fish information online, some of it is great and some….isn’t!

 - Dechlorinator to treat the tank water

-- Duckweed plant.
-This plant will provide the ideal place for the male to make his bubble nest beneath and also help the beneficial bacteria in the filter deal with toxins in the water.
+This plant will provide the ideal place for the male to make his bubble nest beneath and also help remove toxins from the water.

 Once your breeding tank is set up and your male and female are ready, add them to the breeder tank, placing the female in the breeder box.